saifxyzyz/Bitnet-Mingw/README.md

 - python>=3.9
 - cmake>=3.22
 - clang>=18
-    - For Windows users, install [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).
-In the installer, toggle on at least the following options(this also automatically installs the required additional tools like CMake):
+    - For Windows users, install [MinGW](https://sourceforge.net/projects/mingw/).
+In the installer, toggle on the Clang and C++ dependencies.
-        -  Desktop-development with C++
-        -  C++-CMake Tools for Windows
-        -  Git for Windows
-        -  C++-Clang Compiler for Windows
-        -  MS-Build Support for LLVM-Toolset (clang)
     - For Debian/Ubuntu users, you can download with [Automatic installation script](https://apt.llvm.org/)

         `bash -c "$(wget -O - https://apt.llvm.org/llvm.sh)"`